A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Case studies

-My goal in this paper is to compare the inferences from the default Haaf \& Rouder (2017) method, assumes that the observed response times are drawn from a \emph{normal distribution}, to a modified approach where the observed response times are drawn from a \emph{lognormal distribution}.
+My goal in this paper is to compare the inferences from the default \citet{haaf2017} method, which assumes that the observed response times are drawn from a \emph{normal distribution}, to a modified approach where the observed response times are drawn from a \emph{lognormal distribution}.
 To do this, I will perform two case studies where I analyze two datasets that have already appeared in the literature.
-In case study 1, I will model the latent structure of individual differences in the \emph{size congruity effect} (Henik \& Tzelgov, 1982), a classic phenomenon in numerical cognition in which people are slower to choose the larger of two presented numbers when the numbers are presented in a physical size that is incongruent with their relative numerical magnitude (e.g., a large numeral 2 displayed alongside a small numeral 8).
-The data for case study 1 (19499 response times from \(N=\) 53 subjects) were originally reported in Bowman \& Faulkenberry (2020).
-In case study 2, I will model the latent structure of individual differences in the \emph{unit decade compatibility effect}, another classic phenomenon in numerical cognition (Nuerk, Weger, \& Willmes, 2001).
-The data for case study 2 (11600 response times from \(N=\) 53 subjects) are unpublished but available as part of a collaborative pregistration project by Cipora et al. (2021).
+In case study 1, I will model the latent structure of individual differences in the \emph{size congruity effect} \citep{henik1982}, a classic phenomenon in numerical cognition in which people are slower to choose the larger of two presented numbers when the numbers are presented in a physical size that is incongruent with their relative numerical magnitude (e.g., a large numeral 2 displayed alongside a small numeral 8).
+The data for case study 1 (19,499 response times from \(N=\) 53 subjects) were originally reported in \citet{faulkenberryBowman2020}.
+In case study 2, I will model the latent structure of individual differences in the \emph{unit decade compatibility effect}, another classic phenomenon in numerical cognition \citep{nuerk2001}.
+The data for case study 2 (11,600 response times from \(N=\) 53 subjects) are unpublished but available as part of a collaborative pregistration project by \citet{cipora2021}.